-Shauna is an Assistant Professor of Political Science Department of Rutgers-Camden.
+Shauna is an Associate Professor of Political Science Department of Rutgers-Camden.
 Her primary area of academic interest is American political behavior, with a focus on race, gender, and politics.
 For her dissertation research, she conducted and analyzed data from an original survey and a set of in-depth interviews about potential candidates’ expectations about politics, political campaigns, and serving in elective office.
 She have published articles, reports, and book chapters on women as candidates, black women in Congress, comparative child care policy, work/family conflict, abortion, feminism in the U.S. and internationally, gay and lesbian rights, and U.S. public opinion.
 She has designed and taught courses on race, class, gender, American politics, women’s studies, the history of feminism, freshman writing, and futuristic fiction, and has lectured widely on gender, race, and politics.
 She is also a member of the Scholars Strategy Network.
 In January 2017, her book based on her dissertation research (“Out of the Running: Why Millennials Reject Political Careers and Why it Matters”) was published by NYU Press.
 In February 2018, her edited volume (“The Right Women: Republican Activists, Candidates, and Legislators”, co-edited by Malliga Och) was released by Praeger Press.

 Dr. Lee Ann Elliott Westman